Churchyard Management

 One of the best examples of Churchyard Management is at St James, Alveston, pictured at the top of the page.
 They have their Spring Working Party at the end of March, a Churchyards weekend in mid-June, a Summer Working Party at the end of July and an Autumn Working Party in mid-November.
 The management regime balances the traditional use of a churchyard with its place as a site of biodiversity and these events draw in people from the local community to work together and to celebrate.
 To learn more about this, see http://www.stjamesalveston.co.uk/churchyard.

-In autumn 2018 and in 2021, Pete Ashton of the Diocesan Environment Group provided bird boxes, free thanks to the Welcome to our Future charitable trust, for putting up in church yards of churches signed up for Eco Church.
+In autumn 2018, in 2021 and in 2023, Pete Ashton of the Diocesan Environment Group provided bird boxes, free thanks to the Welcome to our Future charitable trust, for putting up in church yards of churches signed up for Eco Church.
 This amazingly generous offer was extended by Pete to all churches in the Diocese.
-We should like to thank Pete for all the work he did for this excellent project and during the subsequent roll out of the offer in 2021.
+We should like to thank Pete for all the work he has done for this excellent project..

 CLICK to return to the top of the page.